Validity, consonant plausibility measures, and conformal prediction: Acknowledgments

 \section{Acknowledgments}

-The authors thank Professors Vladimir Vovk and Jon Williams for their helpful feedback on a earlier version of this manuscript.
+The authors thank Vladimir Vovk, Jon Williams, and two anonymous reviewers, for their helpful feedback on an earlier version of this manuscript.
 This work is partially supported by the U.S.~National Science Foundation, DMS--1811802.